- Lynch syndrome is a rare, inherited condition that increases your risk of developing bowel cancer and sometimes other cancers.

 - Regular bowel screening by colonoscopy can prevent bowel cancers developing.

-- Bowel Screening usually starts from the age of 25 years and is performed on a yearly basis.
+- Bowel Screening usually starts from the age of 25 years and is performed on a one to two-yearly basis.

 - People with Lynch Syndrome are also at increased risk of developing certain other cancers such as uterine (womb), urinary tract, ovary and small bowel.